 Shared Use Path Network: Martha's Vineyard has an extensive network of Shared Use Paths (SUPs), often referred to as bike paths.
 They allow locals and visitors to travel to work, school, shopping, and entertainment destinations, as well as to spend recreational time outdoors.
 They provide an alternative to riding on the road (which bicyclists have the right to do even if there is a nearby SUP) for those cyclists not comfortable being on the same roadway as motorized vehicles.
 However, the 31 miles of SUPs have several important gaps, which means that bicyclists are forced out onto the road, often in the most congested and dangerous locations, and efforts are underway to complete the most heavily used part of the SUP network by filling in these missing gaps.
 Click here for links to a number of documents about this effort.

-Next steps for this project are to collect field data with high precision GPS device, once the leaves come down in mid-late November.
+Field data collection with a high precision GPS device will continue along the length of North Road.
 This data will help inform where the existing pavement runs within the 50' Right of Way, and in turn, better determine how much of the Right of Way remains on either side.
+Furthermore, it will help determine where key features exist inside that dimension.
 The types of data points that will be collected include survey markers (monumentation), stone walls, pavement edge, and large trees to help round out the existing utility pole and culvert spatial data which we already have.
 With this information, more tangible concepts for improving safety can developed and then introduced to the Town Boards/Committees for consideration.

 For questions, contact Special Projects Planner, Dan Doyle, at [email protected] or (508) 338-7316.